Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 stored in `direction` using the `current_trial` counter (which keeps track of the total number of elapsed trials).

-Additonally, this code block is also where whether or not the next trial is a Go trial or a Stop trial is determined (under: `# Check go/stop trial`).
+Additionally, this code block is also where whether or not the next trial is a Go trial or a Stop trial is determined (under: `# Check go/stop trial`).

 ##### 'go_stim' -> "arrow_stim_go":